scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Zap.*** *Melee Attack:* 5 AP, 3/1/1/0/0</br>Target creature makes a Dexterity save.
+***Zap.*** *Melee Attack:* 5 AP, 3/1/1/0/0 - Target creature makes a Dexterity save.
 On hit they take 0/3 in lightning damage, being Paralyzed until the end of their next turn on a critical.

 ***Spasm.*** *Reaction:* 2 AP</br>When an adjacent creature fails to take an action due to effects of Paralyze this creature may instead cause that action to succeed, chosing a new target for the action.
 ___